Moaz615/typing-speed-test/README.md

 ## 🚀 How to Use

-1. Clone or download the repository.
-2. Open the `index.html` file in your favorite web browser.
+1. Open the demo link [Typing Speed Test](https://moaz615.github.io/typing-speed-test/)
-3. Select your preferred language using the buttons at the top.
+2. Select your preferred language using the buttons at the top.
-4. Choose a game mode from the dropdown menu and adjust the settings (time, word count, etc.) if applicable.
+3. Choose a game mode from the dropdown menu and adjust the settings (time, word count, etc.) if applicable.
-5. Click the **"Start Game"** button and begin typing!
+4. Click the **"Start Game"** button and begin typing!

 ## 📂 Project Structure